chinamike65/hugo-tuolesi/content/book3/book3en.md

 131

-(3) The grace of continuous blessing All the progress of our practice comes from the blessing of the guru.
+(3) The grace of continuous blessing

+All the progress of our practice comes from the blessing of the guru.

 When we practice guru yoga, we want to achieve rapid achievement through the blessing of the guru.

-Now, we have the opportunity to receive the empowerment, and the one who gave the empowerment and planted the seeds of liberation for us is the vajra master.
+Now, we have the opportunity to receive the empowerment, and the one who gave the empowerment and planted the seeds of liberation for us is the vajra guru.

 If you don't get the tantra empowerment, you won't even be able to read books on tantra.
-It's the guru who let us see the dawn of liberation in the samsara of our lives.
+It's the guru who lets us see the dawn of liberation in the samsara of our lives.

 (4) The kindness of reciting the master inspires devotion to Venerable Atisha and said, "All my merits belong to the master."

 The meaning of this sentence is: all merits are born only by the grace of the guru.

-The human body, happiness, happiness, wealth, etc. that we have gained in this life, although it seems that all these are the blessings of our previous life to uphold the ten good precepts and practice generosity, in fact, getting such blessings is also the grace of the teacher's teaching.
+The human body, happiness, good health, wealth, etc. that we have gained in this life, although it seems that all these are the blessings of our previous life to uphold the ten good precepts and practice generosity, in fact, getting such blessings is also the grace of the teacher's teaching.

 Therefore, all our happiness comes from the guru.

 132

-In all aspects, big and small, we often think about the kindness of the guru: I didn’t know how to learn Buddhism and do good deeds before, but the guru taught us to enter the Buddhist gate.
+In all aspects, big and small, we should often think about the kindness of the guru: we didn’t know how to learn Buddhism and do good deeds before, but the guru taught us to enter the Buddhist gate.

-I didn't know taking refuge before, but the guru led us to take refuge in the Three Jewels and saved us from falling into the evil realm.
+We didn't know taking refuge before, but the guru led us to take refuge in the Three Jewels and saved us from falling into the evil realms.
 This is the kindness of the guru.

-I didn't know what was bad karma and what was good karma before; which is good fortune and which is karma, but now I can distinguish it clearly.
+We didn't know what was bad karma and what was good karma before; which is good fortune and which is karma, but now we can distinguish it clearly.
 This is the kindness of the guru.

-I didn't understand Buddhism before, but now I have made progress every day and opened up wisdom.
+We didn't understand Buddhism before, but now we are making progress every day and opened up wisdom.
 This is the kindness of the guru.

 We couldn't recite "Om Mani Pami Hum" before, but the master taught us to recite it.
 This is the kindness of the master.

-In the past, I couldn't be a human being, and I lost my temper every day.
-After listening to the teacher's teaching, I don't lose my temper now.
+In the past, we couldn't obtain a precious human life, and we lost our temper every day.
+After listening to the teacher's teaching, we don't lose our temper now.
 This is the kindness of the teacher.

-I used to be very greedy, but now I'm less greedy.
+We used to be very greedy, but now we're less greedy.
 This is the kindness of the guru.

-I didn't even know how to bow before, but the guru taught us.
+We didn't even know how to bow before, but the guru taught us.
 This is the kindness of the guru.

 Guru's kindness and parents' kindness are the greatest kindness.

 The kindness of parents is the kindness of nurturing, and the kindness of the guru is the kindness of teaching Dharma, the kindness of opening up wisdom, the kindness of nourishing blessings, and the kindness of breaking samsara.

-Think about all aspects, how much progress you have made than before, all from the kindness of your guru.
+Think about all these aspects, how much progress you have made than before, all from the kindness of your guru.

 133

 134

-Section 5 How to learn to be close to the guru We now understand why we are talking about being close to the guru.
+#### Section 5 How to learn to be close to the guru

+We now understand why we are talking about being close to the guru.
 We also understand the merits of being close to the guru, as well as the various disadvantages of being disrespectful to the guru.
 Next, we need to learn how to meditate.
 Get close to the guru.

 1. How to practice during the right practice.

-The part of the right practice is divided into the front line, the right line, and the end line.
+The part of the right practice is divided into the preliminary stage, the main stage, and the dedication.

-Preliminary practice, also known as additional practice, is the preparatory work before the right practice begins, and it is the reason why the experience of right practice can arise smoothly in the mind.
+Preliminary practice, also known as additional practice, is the preparatory work before the main practice begins, and it is the reason why the experience of right practice can arise smoothly in the mind.

-(1) Moving forward is divided into five steps.
+(1) Preliminaries are divided into five steps.

-Sweeping the Dojo and setting up Buddha statues (1) Sweeping and cleaning the Dojo is the practice of Venerable Atisha’s guru, Master Jinzhou.
-The purpose is to invite our master to the Dojo through visualization later , Buddha and Bodhisattva to express respect, there is great merit.
+Sweeping the practice area and setting up Buddha statues (1) Sweeping and cleaning the practice area is the practice of Venerable Atisha’s guru, Master Serlingpa.
+The purpose is to invite our master to the practice area through visualization later, to express respect for Buddha and Bodhisattvas, there is great merit.
 135

-According to the "Louge Sutra", there are five kinds of merits in cleaning the dojo:
+According to the "Pavilion Sutra", there are five kinds of merits in cleaning the practice area:

 1) Clean your mind.
 Get rid of the defilements in your heart, and you will be happy.

-2) His heart is pure.
-Remove the defilements in the hearts of all sentient beings who come to this dojo, and make them happy.
+2) Purify the heart.
+Remove the defilements in the hearts of all sentient beings who come to this practice area, and make them happy.

 3) The Dharma protectors are often protected.
 Heavenly dragon protectors like to be clean, and they like to protect them even more.

 4) Delightful.
 The body of the sweeper will be healthy and beautiful, and the discipline will be pure.

 5) Born in the land of Buddha.

 After death, you will be reborn in the Pure Land.

-When cleaning the dojo, if the intention is to become a Buddha and save sentient beings, in order to make the guru Three Jewels happy, there will be greater merit, and the intention is very important.
+When cleaning the practice area, if the intention is to become a Buddha and save sentient beings, in order to make the guru Three Jewels happy, there will be greater merit, and the intention is very important.

 Among the disciples of the Buddha, Zhou Lipan Tuojia attained the fruit of Arahantship from the Yisasao Taoist Temple.

-When Venerable Ananda first became a monk, he was greedy for a small Dharmamily and could not practice peacefully.
+When Venerable Ananda first became a monk, he yearned for a small family and could not practice peacefully.
 The Buddha also asked him to clean the jungle and gradually get rid of the obstacles of greed.

 136

-(2) Before the Buddha statues were displayed, the teachers of the Kadam School often wore the Buddha statue of Sakyamuni Buddha with them. belief.
+(2) Before the Buddha statues were displayed, the teachers of the Kadam School often carried the Buddha statue of Sakyamuni Buddha with them. belief.

-Now, temples and Buddhist halls have generally installed Buddha statues, so there is no need to rearrange them.
+Now, temples and Buddhist halls generally have installed Buddha statues, so there is no need to carry them around them.

-For Buddha statues, many people may always think: "I am very Dharmamiliar with those Buddha statues, and there is nothing to see."
+For Buddha statues, many people may always think: "I am very familiar with those Buddha statues, and there is nothing to see."

-In fact, if every time you look at a Buddha statue, if you look at the Buddha statue as the real body of a Buddha and Bodhisattva with respect, you will continue to produce extraordinary and other fruits in your heart, and you will gradually see the image as real.
-Buddha and Bodhisattva.
+In fact, every time you look at a Buddha statue, if you look at the Buddha statue as the real body of a Buddha and Bodhisattva with respect, you will continue to produce extraordinary merit and other fruits in your heart, and you will gradually see the image as real Buddhas and Bodhisattvas.

 In addition, the clay statues and bronze statues that we see now, when we cultivate to the Dharma Flow Samadhi of the Mahayana Accumulation Path, we will see that these are like the truly extraordinary incarnations of the Buddha.